Swaminathan Committee Report: Analysis of Kisan Suicides & MSP.

 • Availability of data about spot and future prices of commodities through the Multi Commodity Exchange (MCD).
 This network shall cover 93 commodities through 6000 terminals and 430 towns and cities.

-• There should be shift towards a Single Indian Market.
+• There should be a shift towards a Single Indian Market.

 8. Recommendations related to Employment and Bio-resources:

-• The committee also recommended emphasizes on faster growth of agriculture sector, preserving traditional rights of access to biodiversity, encouraging community-based breed conservation and also conserving, enhancing and improving crops and farm animals as well as fish stocks through breeding.
+• The committee also recommended emphasizing faster growth of the agriculture sector, preserving traditional rights of access to biodiversity, encouraging community-based breed conservation, and conserving, enhancing, and improving crops and farm animals as well as fish stocks through breeding.

 Join us: